rmscode/binary-garden/docs/index.md

 ## Navigating and reading the Docs

 The left sidebar contains the main/categorical sections of the docs.
-The right sidebar contains the table of contents (sub-sections) for each main section.
+The right sidebar contains the table of contents for each main section.

 ### Annotations